 My first fragrance was a gift set of 2 Calvin Klein travel sprays.
 One was CK One and the other was CK Be.
 My mum (aka Santa) gave them to me for Christmas when I was 11 or 12.
 The smell of CK Be still reminds me of Christmas, even now, and I’ve been wearing it ever since!
 CK One reminds me of summer and was definitely one of the most popular fragrances for men and women at the time.

-Alzheimer’s Research UK would love for you to take action during World Alzheimer’s Month and they’ve got lots of ways for you to get involved here.
+Alzheimer’s Research UK are at the beginning of their journey towards a cure for dementia and would love for you to take action during World Alzheimer’s Month.
+There are lots of ways for you to get involved here.

 If you have any questions about dementia, or want to know more about research into the condition, please do get in touch with Alzheimer’s Research UK’s Dementia Research Infoline.